Minimum Spanning Tree Cycle Intersection Problem: Tree cycles of complete graphs

 where $T$ is any spanning tree of $G$.

 Proof.
-As expressed by proposition \ref{propstar}, a tree-cycle of a star spanning tree has the minimal intersection number among all tree-cycles.
-Since any tree-cycles of a star spanning tree has the same intersection number, we conclude that the tree intersection number of a star spanning tree $\cap(T_s)$ is minimal among all spanning trees. $\square$ \end{corollary}
+As expressed by Proposition \ref{propstar}, a tree-cycle of a star spanning tree has the minimum intersection number among all tree-cycles.
+Since any tree-cycle of a star spanning tree has the same intersection number, we conclude that the tree intersection number of a star spanning tree $\cap(T_s)$ is minimum among all spanning trees. $\square$ \end{corollary}

 This corollary can be further improved to a strict inequality.
 In other words: star spanning trees are the unique minimizers of $\cap(T)$.

 \begin{corollary} Let $G=(V,E)=K_n$ where $|V| = n > 4$ and let $T_s$ be a star spanning tree of $G$.
 Then, the following property holds